loreanvictor/rxdeep/docs/md/index.md

 # UI Frameworks

-**RxDeep** is not by any means limited to frontend use, though most backend designs are state-less or with dedicated services managing states, which means its most common use-case is in the frontend.
+**RxDeep** is not by any means limited to frontend use.
+However most backend designs are state-less or with dedicated services managing states, which means its most common use-case is in the frontend.

-**RxDeep** is also completely framework agnostic, with a precision emission system that allows surgical updates even if you are using pure JavaScript without the need for a Virtual DOM or similar mechanisms.
+**RxDeep** is also completely framework agnostic, with a precise emission system that allows surgical updates even if you are using pure JavaScript without the need for a Virtual DOM, passive change detection, etc.

-This precision emission system also should reduce the change detection / DOM reconcilliation load on most popular frameworks, as re-renders can be requested only when something has truly changed, and specifically on the DOM sub-tree that have really changed.
+These precise emissions also should reduce the change detection / DOM reconcilliation load on most popular frameworks, as re-renders can be requested only when something has truly changed, and specifically on the DOM sub-tree that have really changed.